proxylity/examples/wireguard-echo/readme.md

 ## WireGuard Echo and Ping

-This example shows how traffic to UDP Gateway can be protected with the modern, strong encryption provided by WireGuard.
-It demonstrates how to create a WireGuard protocol Listener and implement a Lambda destination using the [UDP Gateway Lambda SDK for .Net](https://github.com/proxylity/lambda-sdk-net), including using Ahead of Time (AoT) compilation and source generation for JSON serialization (for highest performance and minimal cold starts).
+This example shows how UDP Gateway can protect communications with WireGuard's modern and strong encryption.
+The code demonstrates creating a WireGuard Listener and a Lambda destination.
+The Lambda function uses the [UDP Gateway Lambda SDK for .Net](https://github.com/proxylity/lambda-sdk-net) and is optimized with AoT compilation.
+In this example all IP traffic is handled by the Lambda (not just UDP), and the Lambda function implements ICMP ping, UDP echo and NTP time synchronization.
+This how simple it is to add multiple capabilities to WireGaurd protected services on UDP Gateway.

-When a WireGuard listener is created, UDP Gateway automatically generates a private key and keeps it as an internal secret.
+When a WireGuard listener is created, UDP Gateway automatically generates a private key and keeps it as an internal secret (never disclosed or shared).
 The derived public key is returned as a template output (see the [template](./wireguard.template.json)), which can be used to configure your client applications/networks.
 Peers are configured as a part of the Listener resource and can be managed as any other Infrastructure as Code.

-In this example all tunneled IP traffic is handled by the Lambda (not just UDP).
-This example implements ICMP ping and UDP echo, showing the fine-grained control available with WireGaurd protected services on UDP Gateway.
-General "VPN like" capabilities can be acheived by placing a lambda on a VPC and developing a Lambda that acts as a router for the traffic.

 The walk-through below demonstrates deploying this example and testing it using `wg-quick` and `ncat`.
+You can also use this example with the [WireGuard IoT example](../wireguard-iot-device/README.md) that connects to it from an ESP32 device.

 This example demonstrates: